GuiMarques98/fix10/DOCUMENT.md

   * Disables Tailored Experiences with Diagnostics Data after feature updates. [(Source)](https://docs.microsoft.com/en-us/windows/configuration/basic-level-windows-diagnostic-events-and-fields-1703)

 # Registry HKCU for default user
 These changes all apply to `HKEY_USERS\.DEFAULT` and therefore affects the system or login user.
 The changed values are the same applied for the current user in the previous section.
+Despite the name, this does not affect a "*default user*", and it is hence recommended to run this script for all users separately, including new users created afterwards.

 # Registry HKCR
 These changes all apply to `HKEY_CLASSES_ROOT`.
 The only change done here is the addition of the "Open Command Window Here" option under the right-click menu of the File Explorer.
 This option has a localized name, an icon, and can only be viewed if Shift is held when the right-click menu is opened (to always show the option, remove the lines with `Extended`).